linstats/HugoBlox-Portfolio/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: 👋 Hi, there!
+I'm Xuelin, a PhD student in statistics at NUS, and also an amateur badminton player.

 #interests:
-#- Artificial Intelligence
+- Statistics
-#- Computational Linguistics
+- Badminton
-#- Information Retrieval
+- Teaching

 #education:
-#  courses:
+ courses:
-#  - course: PhD in Artificial Intelligence
+ - course: PhD in Statistics
-#    institution: Stanford University
+   institution: National University of Singapore
-#    year: 2012
+   year: 2029 (Expected)
-#  - course: MEng in Artificial Intelligence
+ - course: Ms in Applied Statistics
-#    institution: Massachusetts Institute of Technology
+   institution: University of Michigan, Ann Arbor
-#    year: 2009
+   year: 2024
-#  - course: BSc in Artificial Intelligence
+ - course: BSc in Statistics
-#    institution: Massachusetts Institute of Technology
+   institution: Southern University of Science and Technology
-#    year: 2008
+   year: 2022

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons